Other scientists and scholars' introductions, in full length,

 PREFACE BY AUTHOR: This re-evaluation of the time and status

-of the historical Moses and the special inspirations behind his work, is based
+of the historical Moses and the special inspirations behind his work - is based

 on interdisciplinary scientific- and cultural historical research, connecting

-Many
+Many handed-down sources

-considered a "special offer" to further research.
+offer" to further research.

 The book can be read